visokio/omniscope-project-templates/Connect to HTTP API/README.md

 # Connect to HTTP API

-Connect to a HTTP API endpoint to connect to JSON or XML etc.
+Connect to a HTTP API endpoint to read to JSON or XML etc.